Trinitui/100-days-of-code/log.md

 **Today's Progress:** Finished the Clock!

 **Thoughts:** Put a lot of work into it after not working on the clock for two days.
-It felt terrible not coding for a couple of days :o
+It felt terrible not coding for a couple of days :o I didn't finish the JS Calc and I can't in good faith get the certification without putting in more effort there.
+My next task is to finish that up for real to get the certification.

 **Link to work:** [25+5 Clock](https://codepen.io/Trinitui/pen/gOrEerL?editors=0010)